rohetoric/text-vector-visualisation/_pages/about.md

 I am Rohit Bhardwaj.

-Currently, interning as a Business Analyst at [Verloop, Bangalore](https://verloop.io/), where I work with the Machine Learning Team.
+Currently, interning as a Business Analyst at [Verloop, Bangalore](https://verloop.io/), I work with the Machine Learning Team.
 The focus here is to automate customer support for businesses with Natural Language Processing.